 Color-coded at Brad’s suggestion!

 As for the PLL regular season, don’t worry, it will not be played with this format.
-Either during games themselves — it is just regular-ass field lacrosse (complimentary) — or how they’re scheduled, with a somewhat standard structure for a (relatively) small sports league:
+Either during games themselves — it is just regular-ass field lacrosse (complimentary) — or how they’re scheduled.

 Nick: So, can you give me a quick explainer of how the PLL season works?